MyelophOne/vite-plugin-purgecss/README.md

 # @myelophone/vite-plugin-purgecss

 [Vite](https://vitejs.dev/) plugin for removing unused CSS from generated bundles using [PurgeCSS](https://purgecss.com/).

-As @mojojoejo/vite-plugin-purgecss has been depreciated.
+As @mojojoejo/vite-plugin-purgecss has been depreceated.

+This plugin is with actual updated dependencies.

 ## 📦 Install